 Dine On Cottage Cheese And Turkey

+A good night’s rest can be easier said than done, but what you eat and drink can help dramatically.
 A smart dinnertime choice to promote sleep?
-Foods rich in the amino acid tryptophan, like cottage cheese, pumpkin seeds, and turkey.
+Foods rich in the amino acid tryptophan – cottage cheese, pumpkin seeds, and turkey.
 Tryptophan is a precursor to serotonin, a hormone that helps regulate sleep, and has been found to help people fall asleep faster.
-As little as one gram of tryptophan can improve sleep quality.2
+As little as 1 g tryptophan can improve sleep quality.3

 It’s best to avoid sugary and starchy foods during and after dinner.
 These foods drive the body to produce insulin, a major fat-storage hormone.
 As insulin levels drop – as is the case when you are asleep – your body can start melting away any excess fat.